 I recommend Manfrotto - originally Bogen in US markets - for choice, stability, and quality . . . and no, I’m not paid to make such a suggestion!

-my preference, there are many other good brands out there, so go to an online
+Despite my preference, there are many other good brands out there, so go to

 They're not just for sport and wildlife photographers as I use mine for nature close-ups too.
 Anyway, the longer your lens, the more likely you'll get camera shake with or without an IS/VR/OS lens, so the added stability of a monopod is not to be ignored.
 However, a monopod is not recommended for long exposures.